P1: Spatial above- and belowground complementarity

 - to analyse effects of species composition on fine-root turnover and distribution

-- to find the connection between below- and aboveground processes
+- to identify the connection between genetic identity, functional traits and tree growth

 P2: Complementarity through trait variation